simon1010/homebridge-w115/README.md

 # In progress

-## Homebridge plugin for DSP w215
+## Homebridge plugin for DSP w115

-Takes advantage of thunderbird/homebridge-w215
+Takes advantage of thunderbird/homebridge-1215

 ### Features
-* Includes ability to turn on and off w215 smart switches
+* Includes ability to turn on and off 1215 smart switches
-* Measures temperature from smart plug
-* Measures current device consumption in watts
-* Measures device total consumption in kilowatt hours

 ### Install
 Setup is straight forward: